 During the years between 1917 and 1946, direct immigration from India had been virtually cut off, although a few Sikhs continued to enter the United States through either Canada or Mexico.
 In the late 1930s, one of the foremost advocates of changing the restrictive immigration and naturalization laws was Jagjit Singh, who had come to the United States in 1926 and had become a successful importer in New York.
 He became president of the India League of America and lobbied in Congress to support freedom in India and citizenship for Indians in the U.S.

 The situation changed even more dramatically after the 1965 Immigration Act.
 A large number of Indian immigrants, including many highly skilled professionals, began to change the face of the American Sikh community.
 In the late 1960s and 1970s new gurdwaras were opened in California—in Yuba City, Los Angeles, San Francisco.
 The Richmond Hill Gurdwara got its start in New York City.
-During the 1980s, gurdwaras were opened all over the greater New York area—in Long Island in 1985, in Bridgewater, New Jersey in 1986, and in Glen Rock, New Jersey in 1988, for example.
+During the 1980s, gurdwaras were opened all over the greater New York area—in Long Island in 1985, in Bridgewater, New Jersey in 1986, and in Glen Rock, New Jersey in 1988, to name a few.
 This period also saw the extension of the Sikh community beyond California and New York.
 Gurdwaras opened in most major cities including Chicago, Detroit, Washington D.C., Houston, Oklahoma City, Denver, and Milwaukee.

 The new immigration after 1965 increased the size of the American Sikh community swiftly and dramatically.
 It also initiated what one scholar has called the “reconstitution” of the Sikh community along more traditional and orthodox lines.
 The new immigrants encountered what often seemed to them strange and somewhat diluted practices and forms of Sikh expression among the old and, by now, assimilated Sikh community.
 Negotiating a Sikh identity involved, for the most part, a return to a more traditional form of Sikhism as the newcomers became actively involved in the old gurdwaras.
 Before long the chairs disappeared, shoes were once again removed, and a more Punjabi form of the tradition emerged.